chulhongsung/programming_class/README.md

 # programming_class
-Repo for programming class (88.007) in University of Seoul
+A repo for programming class (88.007) in University of Seoul